Mining and Environmental Lawyers

 Megan Jacobs

 Megan obtained her LLB from the University of Pretoria in 2017 and completed her LLM: Extractive Industry Law in Africa in 2018.
 Megan was admitted as an attorney in 2021 and was later seconded to Orion Minerals Ltd before joining Malan Scholes Attorneys as an associate, in the mining and environmental department.
-Megan volunteers for and sits on the Committee of Women in Mining South Africa.
+Megan volunteers for and sits on the Committee of Women in Mining South Africa (WiMSA).

 MJacobs@malanscholes.co.za